owittek/AstroNvim/.github/README.md

 - [Default Plugin Configuration](https://astronvim.com/configuration/plugin_defaults) more about the provided plugin defaults
 - [Advanced Configuration](https://astronvim.com/configuration/config_options) more about advanced configuration

+## 🚀 Contributing

+If you are planning on contributing please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 ### 📹 Videos

 There have been some great review videos released by members of the community!
 Here are a few: